Luisbh-dev/shellmind/README.md

 ## ✨ Key Features

+### 🧠 Multi-Model AI Core (New in v0.1.1)
+-   **Dynamic Model Switching**: Choose between **Flash 2.5 (Smart)** and **Gemma 3 (Standard)** directly from the Chat UI.
+-   **Smart Fallback**: If one model hits its rate limit, ShellMind automatically switches to the other to keep your workflow uninterrupted.
+-   **Context-Aware**: The AI reads your terminal output.
+If a command fails, it analyzes the error and suggests fixes immediately.
+-   **Auto-Run Agent**: Enable "Auto-Run" mode to let the AI execute commands, analyze the output, and self-correct until the task is done (requires user confirmation).
+-   **Language Persistence**: The AI detects your language (e.g., Spanish) and maintains the conversation in that language, even when analyzing technical English outputs.

 ### 🖥️ Multi-Protocol Connectivity
 -   **Smart Terminal**: Full-featured web terminal with WebGL acceleration.
 Supports **SSH** for Linux and **PowerShell** (via OpenSSH) for Windows.
 -   **Windows Support**: Complete Windows Server management including: